Don and Jeanette Wills

 The consequence is the need for stock shelter, drainage and all weather tracks for access, and lots of grazing feed for most of the year with hay supplements during the winter.

 The key to make the Red Devon stud profitable is to grow the bulls so that the herd includes yearlings, rising 2s and rising 3s; the older stock are available for sale as pure bred breeding bulls.
+As an example, here is an image of the R2 bulls available at the end of 2021:

 The factors which support the grazing regime include the following: